sukhmani0345/MarkYourPresence/README.md

 # Installation Guide
 To use this project, follow the following steps:-

-Initialize the git on your terminal: git init
+Initialize the git on your terminal:<br />
+'git init'